Keeping freshwater fish as pets

-Owning aquarium fish can be rewarding but it's a big responsibility.
-Fish aren't simple creatures to look after - they have very specific needs and require attentive and routine care.
-If you own or are responsible for pet fish, even on a temporary basis, you're required under the Animal Welfare Act 2006 to care for them properly.
+Owning aquarium fish can be rewarding, but it's a big responsibility.
+Fish aren't simple creatures to look after.
+They have very specific needs and require attentive and routine care.

-A common misconception with goldfish is the age and size they can reach.
-Lots of people think goldfish live for about five years and generally grow to about 12 cm in length.
-The fact is they're known to live for up to 25 years and some can reach over 40 cm!
+Goldfish were first bred in China over 4,500 years ago.
+Brought to England in the 18th century, goldfish have remained the most popular cold-water pet fish.
+Lots of people think goldfish live for about five years and generally grow to about 12cm in length.
+In actual fact, they're known to live for up to 25 years and some can reach over 40cm!

-Freshwater tropical fish come from tropical areas of the world and there's no limit to the variety of colours, shapes and behaviours.
-Different species have different behaviour - for example, some are 'shoaling fish’, and feel more secure when kept as a group.
+Freshwater tropical fish come from tropical areas of the world.
+Tropical fish come in a variety of colours, shapes and behaviours.
+As with other species, different species of fish have different behaviour.
+For example, some are 'shoaling fish' who feel more secure when kept as a group.
 Others aren't very social and will fight with either their own kind or other species.

 Fish can be challenging to keep.
-They can't show their feelings as clearly as mammals do and meeting their complex biological, environmental and behavioural needs takes a great deal of preparation, investment, time and care.
+They can't show their feelings as clearly as mammals do and meeting their complex needs takes a great deal of preparation, investment, time and care.

 Stay in touch